 Yes, it’s compact, but there are consequences that come along with this practice.
 We’ll use this last example to demonstrate a few reasons why placeholders are not substitutes for labels.

 This one is pretty obvious.
 Placeholders are supposed to disappear, but when placeholders are used as labels, visitors lose form field context when they click or tab through form fields.
 Suppose a visitor is briefly distracted while in the process of filling out your form and they return to the following:

-Disappearing placeholder text can also affect visitors who prefer use the tab key to advance to the next form field.
-If visitors fail to read ahead to the next field’s placeholder before hitting the tab key, they’ll be in the same situation.
+Disappearing placeholder text can also affect visitors who use the tab key to advance to the next form field.
+If visitors don’t read ahead to the next field’s placeholder before hitting the tab key, they’ll be in the same situation.